QBRC/multiTAP/nsclc_tutorial/README.md

 1. `nsclc_tutorial/marker_to_cell_subtypes.py` reads in the the preprocessed binary marker expression `.csv` files, separates cells into tumor and nontuomor, then separates the nontumor into immune, vessel, and cancer-associated fibroblasts (CAFs).
 This creates a single `.csv` for all nontumor cells in all patients.

 1. `nsclc_tutorial/spatial_from_mapped_cell_types.py` reads in the subtype classification file, and constructs a (k=15)-neighbor network graph based on the cell coordinates and assigned subtypes within each ROI.
 The spatial interactions within the 27 cell subtypes are computed.
-A dataframe with shape 27*len(roi) x 28 [27 markers + roi_id] is saved.
+A dataframe with shape 27*len(roi) x 28 is saved.
+The columns of the dataframe contains 27 markers and one roi_id.
 An example is available in `notebooks/preprocessed/nontumor_spatial_kneighbor15_sum.csv`

 1. `notebooks/tutorial-figures.ipynb` In header `Figure 6B`, the dataframe is averaged across all ROIs and an `sns.clustermap() is constructed`.
 In `Figure 6C`, each ROI-level spatial interaction matrix was flattened, and patient survival data is merged.
 Log-rank tests were computed for each pairwise interaction in 953 eligible patients, and FDR-adjusted p-values are reported.